 A small mileage tracking upgrade will go a long way to save the company money and time, but changing the type of reimbursement policy will go an even longer way.
 Implementing an IRS accountable plan that was designed for business vehicle reimbursements instead of for personal tax deductions will significantly reduce costs over time.

-The standard mileage rate is really only a good tool for drivers that travel under 5,000 business miles annually.
 If you are looking for alternatives to the government mileage rate or tools to help you better manage costs and productivity contact mBurse today for a free evaluation.